ianepreston/iblog/_posts/2020-07-20-pi-bluetooth.md

+---
-# Connecting a Harmony remote to a raspberry pi
+title: "Connecting a Harmony remote to a raspberry pi"

-1. TOC
-{:toc}
+description: "Handy tip if you're using raspberry pi OS as a media front end and have a harmony remote, or just want to remember how to pair bluetooth from the command line."
+layout: post
+toc: true
+comments: true
+hide: false
+categories: [tips, linux, bluetooth, pi]
+---

 ## Introduction